Configuration

 Additional IAM permissions for the Lambda’s execution role.
 Use the service:action shorthand:

-permissions: [ "s3:GetObject", "s3:PutObject", "ses:SendEmail",]These are added on top of any permissions Effortless manages automatically (e.g., DynamoDB access for deps, SSM access for params).
+.setup({ permissions: ["s3:GetObject", "s3:PutObject", "ses:SendEmail"],})These are added on top of any permissions Effortless manages automatically (e.g., DynamoDB access for deps, SSM access for config).

 logLevel

 Controls the verbosity of structured logs emitted to CloudWatch.
-Defaults to "info" for defineApi, defineTable, and defineFifoQueue.
+Defaults to "info" for defineApi, defineTable, and defineQueue.

 | Level | What gets logged |